-The Department of Processes (DPROC) is involved in the study of new processes of technological interest intended to improve the preparation, functionality, preservation, quality, safety and traceability of foods.
+The Department of Technological Processing and Biotechnology (DPTB) is involved in the study of new processes of technological interest intended to improve the preparation, functionality, preservation, quality, safety and traceability of foods.
 Particularly, high pressure processing and supercritical fluids are used, as alternatives to the traditional thermoprocessing and other conventional procedures, with the aim of obtaining new foods and processes as well as to extract and separate chiral and achiral compounds of high added value.

 Thermophysical properties of food under pressure are measured and mathematical modelling of processes is performed for their optimization.